-Driving Impressions Despite being an extremely large SUV built on a truck frame and designed to pull or carry heavy loads, the 2011 Chevrolet Suburban delivers suitable comfortable ride around town and...on the highway.
+Driving Impressions Despite being an extremely large SUV built on a truck frame and designed to pull or carry heavy loads, the 2012 Chevrolet Suburban SUV delivers a suitable comfortable ride around...town and on the highway.
 Occupants will certainly feel the bumps, but the suspension does an admirable job of absorbing them.
-All models benefit from capable V8 engines and a smooth-shifting six-speed automatic transmission, though more powertrain noise makes its way to the cabin than drivers may prefer.
+All models benefit from capable V8 engines and a smooth-shifting 6-speed automatic transmission, though more powertrain noise makes its way to the cabin than some drivers may prefer.

 Active Fuel Management Technology

 This technology is also known as cylinder deactivation.
 In light-load situations, such as cruising on a flat highway, power is cut from eight to four cylinders in an effort to conserve fuel.
 As soon as more power is needed, all eight cylinders are automatically put back to work.